italiasicura/mappa-italiasicura/README.md

 Technology
 ------------
-The application is written using different technologies and has been composed thanks to several different tools and pre-existing libraries here below an extract of the core components used in both the backend:
+The application is written using different technologies and has been composed thanks to several different tools and pre-existing libraries here below an extract of the core compnents used in both the backend:

 * Backend & tools
   * GNU/Linux [Ubuntu Server](http://www.ubuntu.com/server)